bootstrap-vue/bootstrap-vue/src/components/tabs/README.md

 <!-- tabs-vertical.vue -->
 ```

-Move the tab controls to the right hand side by setting the `end` prop:
+Visually move the tab controls to the right hand side by setting the `end` prop:

 ```html
 <b-card no-body>